pollfish/docs/android/google-play.md

 | **Note:** You can request and receive a specific survey format only in debug mode
 <br/><br/>
 Here is an example of how a user can explicitly request a specific survey format  during initialization.

+Just import:
 <br/>
 ```java
 import com.pollfish.constants.SurveyFormat;
 ```
+and specify the survey format you would like to receive in order to test
 <br/>
 ```java
 ParamsBuilder paramsBuilder = new ParamsBuilder("YOUR_API_KEY")